Mike and Dave Need Wedding Dates: Plot

 At the rehearsal dinner, Jeanie opens up to Alice over her fears about getting married and Eric being boring.
 To help calm her nerves, Alice gives her ecstasy.
 Mike drags Dave backstage and demands he practice their speech instead of spending more time with Alice.
-They get into an argument, and Mike reveals what happened in the massage parlor—unaware that they are being broadcast over the speaker system.
+They get into an argument, and Mike reveals what he saw in the massage parlor and the sauna—unaware that they are being broadcast over the speaker system.
 The argument gets physical in front of the entire wedding party, ruining the rehearsal dinner.

-High on ecstasy, Jeanie and Alice get naked and release a stable of horses, while Tatiana apologizes to Mike; they relate over how similar they are.
+High on ecstasy, Jeanie and Alice get naked and release a corral of horses, while Tatiana apologizes to Mike; they relate over how similar they are.
 After yelling at Alice, Dave gets them both back to the resort, where Eric, mad about the massage, calls off the wedding.

 The next day, the brothers make up and agree to work together to get the wedding back on track.
 At the same time, Tatiana and Alice feel guilty and also agree to fix the wedding.
-All four of them go to Jeanie and Eric's room to apologize, which ends in an argument over who is more at fault.
-Eric silences and berates all of them, and gives Jeanie an early honeymoon present: tickets for a hot air balloon ride, which Jeanie wanted for their honeymoon even though Eric is afraid of heights.
+All four of them go to Jeanie and Eric's room to apologize, which ends up in an argument over who was most at fault.

+Eric, having had enough of all their selfishness, berates all of them and gives Jeanie an early honeymoon present: tickets for a hot air balloon ride, which Jeanie wanted for their honeymoon even though Eric is afraid of heights.
 With the wedding back on, the four scramble to get a venue and food for the reception.

 Jeanie and Eric end up getting married outside the stables.
-After the wedding, Tatiana and Mike decide to get into business together.
+After the wedding, Tatiana and Mike decide to go into business together.
 Alice deletes her wedding video before making out with Dave.
 The brothers perform a heartfelt duet to celebrate Jeanie's marriage; Alice and Tatiana then join them for a raunchy dance number.
 The fireworks display the brothers set off catches fire, scattering the wedding party.
-Tatiana and Mike later have sex in the stables.